thumbor/thumbor/docs/watermark.rst

 -  x - Horizontal position that the watermark will be in.
 Positive numbers indicate position from the left and negative numbers indicate position from the right.
+   If the value is 'center' (without the single quotes), the watermark will be centered horizontally.
 -  y - Vertical position that the watermark will be in.
 Positive numbers indicate position from the top and negative numbers indicate position from the bottom.
+   If the value is 'center' (without the single quotes), the watermark will be centered vertically.
 -  alpha - Watermark image transparency.
 Should be a number between 0 (fully opaque) and 100 (fully transparent).